Hard Currency Definition: Meaning in Trading and Investing

 Summary: Key Points About Hard Currency

-• Hard Currency means widely trusted, liquid money used for global pricing, settlement, and preserving purchasing power.
+• Hard Currency refers to widely trusted, highly liquid money used globally for trade, reserves, and pricing.

 Frequently Asked Questions About Hard Currency